ryejs/ryejs.com/docs/query.md

     .index(selector) <span>⇒ number</span>
 </div>

-Search for a given `selector` from among the collection.

-If no argument is passed, the return value is the position number of the first element in collection relative to its sibling.
+Returns the index at which an element matching `selector` can be found.
+If no argument given, returns the index of the first element in the collection relative to it's siblings.

 add